logonlabs/logonlabs-nodejs/README.md

 let response = client.validateLogin(token);

-let eventId = response.get('event_id'); //can be used to update the SSO event later via updateEvent

 //can also call response.isCallSuccess to check if it is a valid response if(response.isEventSuccess()) {

    //authentication and validation succeeded. proceed with post-auth workflows for your system

 }

 ```